brightonvino/NoSarahah/README.md

 3) Drag and Drop the CRX file into the window

 ## Disclaimer
-This extension was developed in over a weekend with no intention of making it a a very optimal one.
-Though uncommon, your Facebook tab may get slow occasionally while using this extension.
+This extension was developed in over a weekend with no intention of making it a very optimal one.
 The user assumes all risks associated with the use of this extension.
+[Read more here] (http://brightonvino.com/disclaimer/no-sarahah)

 ## License

-    The MIT License (MIT) Copyright © 2017 Muthuramakrishnan
+    The MIT License (MIT) Copyright © 2017 Brighton Vino Jegarajan

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in